VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 ..
 Note::

-    The "driver_type" value must match the name of the driver's python file as this is what the Master Driver will look for when searching for the correct interface.
+    The "driver_type" value must match the name of the driver's python file as this is what the Platform Driver will look for when searching for the correct interface.

 And here's the registry configuration: